Code Window

 This is a plain code block without any language specified.

-To disable auto-generated filenames, set auto-filename: false in the extension configuration.
+To disable auto-generated filenames for the entire document, set auto-filename: false in the extension configuration.
 Only code blocks with an explicit filename attribute will display window decorations.

 Three decoration styles are available via the style option.
 The global style can be set in the document configuration.
 Individual blocks can override the style with the code-window-style attribute.